YellowSiC/PyNexumJS/README.md

 <div align="center">
   <p>
     With PyNexumJS, you can seamlessly call Python functions from JavaScript and vice versa.
-    Send arbitrary data from JavaScript to the Python side, and vice versa, enabling real-time bidirectional communication without the need for Ajax.
+    Send arbitrary data from JavaScript to the Python side, and vice versa, enabling real-time bidirectional communication via Websocket without the need for Ajax.
   </p>

   <p>